Undline/UndChain/readme.md

 #### Perception Score - Loss

-Validators can lose their perception score if
+Validators can loose their perception score if

 1. They provide false records of transactional events
 2. They do not maintain up to date user / job / work / payout files